HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   <figcaption>{{ figure_link(caption="Most prevalent allow attribute values", sheets_gid="1497012339", sql_file="TODO.sql") }}</figcaption>
 </figure>

 Compared to 2022, the top 10 most common directives are now led by three newly introduced directives: `join-ad-interest-group`, `attribution-reporting` and `run-ad-auction`.
-The first and third directives are specific to Google's Privacy Sandbox.
-All observed `<iframe>` elements with the allow attribute present use these directives without any arguments (e.g., `'none'` or a specific origin), meaning the loaded page is allowed to request the indicated permission regardless of its origin.
-This permissive setting suggests that the introduction of these directives may have contributed to the increased use of the `allow` attribute in `<iframe>` elements.
+The first and third directives are specific to Google’s Privacy Sandbox.
+For all observed directives in the top 10, almost none were used in combination with an origin or keyword (i.e.., `'src'`, `'self'`, and `'none'`, ), meaning the loaded page is allowed to request the indicated permission regardless of its origin.

 ### Iframe sandbox